sebastien-prudhomme/cowboysysop-charts/charts/scaleway-csi/README.md

 $ helm install --name my-release cowboysysop/scaleway-csi
 ```

-These commands deploy Vertical Pod Autoscaler on the Kubernetes cluster in the default configuration and with the release name `my-release`.
+These commands deploy Scaleway CSI on the Kubernetes cluster in the default configuration and with the release name `my-release`.
 The deployment configuration can be customized by specifying the customization parameters with the `helm install` command using the `--values` or `--set` arguments.
 Find more information in the [configuration section](#configuration) of this document.

 ## Upgrading